zeus440/auth-js/README.md

 - dotenv – Environment variable management
 - MongoDB – NoSQL database
 - helmet.js – Enhances security via HTTP headers
+- nodemailer – Email verification service

-## 🔐 Security-Focused Features
+## 🚀 Features

 ### ✅ User Registration

-- Users submit an email and password
+- Email and password submission
-- The password is hashed with bcrypt before being stored in the database
+- Passwords are hashed with `bcrypt` before storage
+- Automatically generates a unique email verification token
+- Sends verification email to the user via `nodemailer`

+### 📧 Email Verification

+- On registration, user receives a verification email
+- The email contains a secure token link
+- User must click the link to activate their account
+- Only verified users can log in

 ### 🔑 Login

-- Users provide their login credentials
-- The system compares the submitted password hash with the stored hash
+- Secure password comparison using bcrypt
+- Only verified accounts are allowed to log in
-- If valid, a signed JWT is generated and returned to the user
+- Upon success, a JWT is generated and returned

 ### 🔒 Protected Routes